The Highway Code: Essential Changes You Need to Know from January 2022

 Just remember every road user has a responsibility to have an understanding of the Highway Code.

-We discuss in more detail about the updates in our Driver CPC courses.
+We discuss in more detail the updates in our Driver CPC courses.

 Vincent Winfield